 It was during this trip that Cathy heard about the difficulties that some rural school have keeping excellent teachers, due to funding shortages.
 This is true of Shree Himalaya school, and so in the year that followed this trip the WoT community agreed with Singdi village to co-fund the start-up costs of a sustainable new project.
 This was the development of a Cardamom plantation.
 Over time, the sales of the Cardamom grown could be put towards helping with the cost of the teachers and thus ensure high quality and committed teachers could both be attracted to and remain in the school.

 The programme of trips over the years has also enabled staff, children and parents from WoT to have first-hand experiences of ‘life in Nepal’, the incredible landscape and warm hospitality received everywhere they visit.
 With each trip, the group visiting has generously raised funds, with support from the wider WoT community to provide additional resources to Shree Himalaya school.
 In 2017-18 (along with support from Bristol Free School) around £7,000 was raised to provide a new Science Lab at the school.
-As part of the WoT 2019 trip, the group will be seeking to raise funds to provide an improved kitchen and dining area as the current facilities are very basic being a tin shack at the back of the school with a single stove.
-A new kitchen will enable the school to provide the students with a healthy and sustaining meal.
+As part of the WoT 2019 trip, the group raised a further £10,000 to provide an improved kitchen and dining area as the current facilities are very basic being a tin shack at the back of the school with a single stove.
+This new kitchen will enable the school to provide the students with a healthy and sustaining meal.